presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task3/task.md

 }
 ```

-* All blocks connected with each other,
+* All blocks connected,
-* if we get true in the first block we don't check the next conditions
+* if we get `true` in the first block, we don't check the next conditions
-* There is a strict order, from top to bottom
+* There is a strict order from top to bottom
 * We may get into `else` block only if the previous ones give `false`

-From moment on, we should be familiar with connected blocks and unconnected
+From the moment on, we should be familiar with connected blocks and unconnected.

-I know that you may be confused how to choose if when we need:
+I know that you may be confused about how to choose `if` when we need:
 * only single `if`
 * couple `if` but unconnected
   * they don't depend on each other
   * we will check every condition for every block, even if we execute the first block
 * `if-else` connected
 * or `if - else if -else`

 Your decision will come from a business logic (task description).
-We will see more examples to improve your code intuition
+We will see more examples to improve your code intuition.